Updated July 2019

-ACM SIGs may authorize the posting of Tables of Contents of their scheduled upcoming sponsored conference proceedings with Author-Ized links enabling free full-text downloads from the ACM Digital Library.
+ACM SIGs may authorize the posting of Tables of Contents of their scheduled upcoming sponsored conference proceedings or ACM SIG Newsletters with Author-Ized links enabling free full-text downloads from the ACM Digital Library.

 Effective as of 2014, these OpenTOCs may be kept permanently on the conference site or the SIG site.
 The SIG must decide which site(s) to use.

 The sponsoring SIGs may choose OpenTOC for the upcoming volume (rolling off after 12 months), or a permanent OpenTOC that remains in perpetuity (effective as of 2014) on the chosen site(s) to build up a local series archive, or no OpenTOC at all.

-For co-sponsored conferences, all co-sponsors must agree to the posting and each co-sponsor may choose its own website(s).
+For co-sponsored conferences, all co-sponsors must agree to the OpenTOC posting and each co-sponsor may choose its own website(s).
 For ACM conferences, there is no charge to the conference or related SIGs for this service.